IEEE-MSB-CS/Web-season-2022-2023/Docker/README.md

 ```

 2. `docker run -v <only_vf_dir>`
-and Dockre automaticallyfor each container create/generate a folder that gets mounted e.g `/var/lib/docker/volumes/random-hash/_data`
+and Dockre automatically for each container create/generate a folder that gets mounted e.g `/var/lib/docker/volumes/random-hash/_data`
 3. `docker run -v name:/var/lib/mysql/data`

 - named volumes is commonly used on production